 - When refreshments are provided at school-related events, the school may provide healthy choices i.e. Fruit and water at Sports Day.

 - Sweet treats for birthdays such as cakes and buns, may be brought into school.
 For the duration of the Covid pandemic, only individually wrapped treats are permitted.

 - Nutrition & healthy eating will be included as part of the school curriculum.

 - Teachers and staff will promote and support positive attitudes to encourage healthy eating including providing non-food related rewards.

 In Castleknock N.S. two breaks are timetabled.
-Children are given a period of time to eat their lunch before going out to the yard.
-They are not allowed to walk around while eating.
+Children are given a period of time to eat their lunch before or after going out to the yard.
+Desks are sanitised before and after eating.
+Pupils must sit at their desks while eating.
 This is necessary in terms of good etiquette and to minimise spillage.
 Children are not permitted to exchange food items.
 Left-over food is sent home in lunch boxes.

 The ‘Healthy Eating Guidelines’ will be reviewed every two years and the policy will be visibly displayed in the school.

 We have introduced ‘The Lunchbag’ lunch delivery service to school for the 2021-22 school year.
 This gives parents the option to order lunch directly to school, at a reasonable cost on a daily basis.
 At the end of the school year we will review this and continue it if there is demand.

 Thank you to our parents and pupils who generally bring delicious and healthy food to school, well done.